What Makes Champagne Sabering Center of Attraction On Occasions? August 22 2016

 In most cases, you will see that the cork looks like a mushroom shape but actually, corks are straight in shape before they are put into the bottle.
 The shape is because of the result of the inserted portion of the cork compressed.
 This is why every time you hear the sound of a sweet whisper, sounds like something is popping.

 The bottle of champagne is at the center of the podium.
-You notice that it is full with ice in the bucket and at the side of it, there’s a small white towel.
+You notice that it is full of ice in the bucket and at the side of it, there’s a small white towel.
 You will see a person standing next to it holding some kind of a medieval sword and you wonder why what is he going to do with the bottle.
 He unseals the bottle and removes the wire and he begins to look for something from the bottle.
 He holds the good wine into a 45-degree position and with the right stance, he slides the blade hitting the lip.
 You hear the crowd astounded with amazement as you watch the bubbles coming out from the bottle.
 Such art is indeed the center of attraction on any occasion.

-In any kinds of occasions, a good way to start or to end the party with the bang is by popping a good bottle of champagne.
+In many kinds of occasions, a good way to start or to end the party with the bang is by popping a good bottle of champagne.
 Uncorking the bottle with the use of corkscrew makes the crowd cheers but uncorking the bottle of champagne using a champagne sword, it makes the crowd speechless.